 Summer camp, recreation center, and resort staff can be responsible for leading daylong outdoor trips for community groups, tourists, and students.
 At these various sites, your duties may include maintaining participants’ safety in locations that are a few hours away from hospitals.

-Many organizations, like the American Camp Association, require certifications like Wilderness First Aid (WFA) for staff working 30 minutes or more from emergency medical services.
+Many organizations, like the American Camp Association, require certifications like Wilderness First Aid for staff working 30 minutes or more from emergency medical services.
 More advanced wilderness medicine certifications will also meet this requirement.

 Wilderness Expedition Leader or Guide